Distributed Linearly Separable Computation: Introduction

 Since the seminal works on using coding techniques in distributed computing~\cite{speedup2018Lee,distributedcomputing,unifiedDC2016li}, different coded distributed computing schemes were proposed to compute various tasks in machine learning applications.
 The detailed comparison between the considered distributed linearly separable computation problem and each of the related existing works will be provided in Section~\ref{sub:connection to existing problem}.
-In summary, \begin{itemize} \item the distributed gradient descent problem considered in~\cite{gradiencoding,MDSGC2018raviv,improvedGC2017halbawi} is a special case of the considered problem in this paper with $\Ksf_{\rm c}=1$ (i.e., the master requests one linear combination of the messages); \item the distributed linear transform problem considered in~\cite{shortdot2016dutta} is a special case of the considered problem in this paper with $\Lsf=1$ (i.e., each message contains one symbol) and each worker sends one symbol; \item in the distributed matrix-vector multiplication problem considered in~\cite{universally2019ramamoo,matrixvectorconvo2017das,finitematrixvector2018hadda}, the distributed matrix-matrix multiplication problem considered in~\cite{speedup2018Lee,highdimensional2017lee,sparsematrix2018wang,polyoptYu2017,yu2020stragglermitigation,dutta2020optimalRT,struresis2020ramamoo,jia2019matrixCSA}, and the distributed multivariate polynomial computation problem considered in~\cite{lagrange2019yu}, each worker is allowed to compute linear combinations of all input datasets.
-Instead, in the considered problem each worker can only access to the datasets which are assigned to it. \end{itemize}
+In short, \begin{itemize} \item the distributed gradient coding problem considered in~\cite{gradiencoding,MDSGC2018raviv,improvedGC2017halbawi} is a special case of the considered problem in this paper with $\Ksf_{\rm c}=1$ (i.e., the master requests one linear combination of the messages); \item the distributed linear transform problem considered in~\cite{shortdot2016dutta} is a special case of the considered problem in this paper where $\Lsf=1$ (i.e., each message contains one symbol) and each worker sends one symbol; \item in the distributed matrix-vector multiplication problem considered in~\cite{universally2019ramamoo,matrixvectorconvo2017das,finitematrixvector2018hadda}, the distributed matrix-matrix multiplication problem considered in~\cite{speedup2018Lee,highdimensional2017lee,sparsematrix2018wang,polyoptYu2017,yu2020stragglermitigation,dutta2020optimalRT,struresis2020ramamoo,jia2019matrixCSA}, and the distributed multivariate polynomial computation problem considered in~\cite{lagrange2019yu}, coded assignments are allowed, i.e., linear combinations of all input datasets can be assigned to each worker.
+Instead, in the considered problem the data assignment phase is uncoded, such that each worker can only compute functions of the datasets which are assigned to it. \end{itemize}